Freight Shipping from Stamford to Charleston

 How much does it cost to ship freight from Stamford to Charleston?

-Full truckload (FTL) rates from Stamford, CT to Charleston, SC currently range from $1,877-$2,313 for a standard dry van load over the 873-mile route.
+Full truckload (FTL) rates from Stamford, CT to Charleston, SC currently range $1,877-$2,313 (roughly $2.17-$2.65 per mile over 873 miles).
 LTL shipments typically cost $680-$1,142 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stamford to Charleston?

-Standard FTL transit from Stamford to Charleston is approximately 16 hrs by truck over 873 miles.
+Standard FTL transit from Stamford to Charleston is approximately 16 hrs by truck over 873 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Stamford to Charleston freight?